Technical background of MVR evaporator

 • Food and Beverage Industry

-Concentration of juices, dairy products (e.g., whey, milk), and liquid sweeteners
+- Concentration of juices, dairy products (e.g., whey, milk), tea extracts and liquid sweeteners

 • New Energy Materials

-Concentration and purification processes in lithium carbonate, lithium hydroxide, and ternary precursor production
+- Concentration and purification processes in the production of lithium carbonate, lithium hydroxide, and ternary cathode precursors

-Treatment of lithium iron phosphate (LFP) and nickel-cobalt-manganese (NCM) production wastewater
+- Wastewater treatment in lithium iron phosphate (LFP) and nickel-cobalt-manganese (NCM) battery material production

 • Metallurgical Industry